South Korean court sentences president Park to another eight years in jail

 Prosecutors had sought a 15-year sentence and a 80 billion won fine for Park.

-Reporting by Haejin Choi; Additional reporting by Joyce Lee; Editing by Paul Tait
+Reporting by Haejin Choi; Additional reporting by Joyce Lee; Editing by Paul Tait and Michael Perry